 The Link Between Public Sector Employment and the Economic System of Uganda

 An indicator of the extent to which the State is involved in the economy is the number of public sector employees.
-In Uganda, according to ILOSTAT, the number of public sector employees as a percentage of the total workforce is 4.1% (2017).
+In Uganda, according to ILOSTAT, the number of public sector employees as a percentage of the total workforce is approximately 4.1% (latest available data, 2017).

 In the country’s mixed economy, the number of public sector employees as a percentage of the total workforce varies based on the specific policies and practices adopted by the State.